 The title Mystic Parallax suggests alternative readings from multiple vantage points, and invites viewers to participate in an open-ended investigation into a constellation of ideas.
 The exhibition aims to construct a new paradigm; a break from master narratives and Eurocentric intellectual gate-keepers; the treatment of Africa as a monolith; mythopoeia; post-structuralism; culture as commodity; and impact of language on the construction of meaning.

-Awol Erizku (b.1988, Addis Ababa, Ethiopia, lives Los Angeles, CA) is a conceptual artist who received his B.A. from Copper Union in 2010 and his M.F.A from Yale in 2014.
+Awol Erizku (b.1988, Addis Ababa, Ethiopia, lives Los Angeles, CA) is a conceptual artist who received his B.A. from Cooper Union in 2010 and his M.F.A from Yale in 2014.
 He has exhibited at institutions across the country including the Museum of Modern Art, New York, and the Studio Museum in Harlem, New York.
 Recent solo exhibitions include Slow Burn at Ben Brown Fine Arts, Hong Kong, Menace II Society at Night Gallery, Los Angeles, Make America Great Again at Ben Brown Fine Arts, London, New Flower | Images of the Reclining Venus at The FLAG Art Foundation, New York, and Bad II the Bone presented at nomadic exhibition venue, Duchamp Detox Clinic, by Night Gallery.